 What does it mean to put your trust in Jesus like Mary did?
 To have no fear?
 To leave her life behind and follow him?
 To experience the cross, and the resurrection?
 To see it all, and to see Jesus himself risen.
 To then know, that you know this is the will of the Lord.
 To know you must tell the world, and not hold back for what they might say about you.

 I wondered if Mary had a moment of fear, before she said yes to follow Jesus?
-Was it when he was mocked, whipped, on the cross, at his last breath, or his death?
+Was it when Jesus was mocked, whipped, nailed to the cross, at his last breath, or his death?
 We don’t know, as scripture never says.

 In approaching the gates of the cemetery the atmosphere shifted.
 The gates were locked so we had to wait a while for the gate to be opened.
 When the guard arrived, and opened the gate.
 The very large crowd had to narrow to enter the cemetery.
 Quickly, something strange began to happen.
 A once somber, and respectful population of people, suddenly became a desperate, and angry mob.
 There was pushing, shouting, and yelling.
 There was a new intensity in the air, and it became a form of ciaos.